 “A man wants to smell like a man.”

-Muhammad Ali, a man who could triumph over any rival on two legs, finally meets a foe that requires a little extra assistance in this unexpectedly endearing commercial for roach spray.
-Ali truly embodies his nickname as The People’s Champion, showcasing his signature moves and providing valuable advice on how we can keep our homes roach-free.
+Muhammad Ali, the man who could triumph over any rival on two legs, finally meets a foe requiring extra assistance in this unexpectedly endearing commercial for roach spray.
+Ali embodies his nickname as The People’s Champion while he shows off his signature moves and provides valuable advice on keeping our homes roach-free.

-With his undeniable charisma and captivating presence, Ali brings a touch of humor and warmth to the otherwise mundane topic of pest control.
+With his undeniable charisma, Ali brings humor and warmth to the mundane topic of pest control.
 This surprisingly delightful ad highlights the effectiveness of the roach spray and demonstrates the legendary boxer’s ability to connect with people from all walks of life.

 Iconic Line